Published 2023-12-03.

 Push 2 Successor

-Currently, there is not much documentation available for the P3S.
-However, it is an evolution of the Ableton Push 2 (P2), so if you cannot find information about how to do something, look for Push 2 instructions, and try to consider the physical differences.
+Upon the first anniversary of the P3S release, there is still not much documentation available for the P3S.
+However, it is an evolution of the Ableton Push 2 (P2), so if you cannot find information about how to do something, look for Push 2 instructions and try to consider the physical differences if you can.

 This can be awkward because, if you have never used a P2, learning about an older device that you do not have can be frustrating.